markey/goat/README.md

 # goat

 simply the world's greatest discord bot.

 ## future plans

-- add semantle group play support.
-- add data persistence layer to save state across restarts.
-- make goat understand @mentions of other users.
+- make goat understand replies to its own messages.
-- convert goat functionality to Cogs so they can be dynamically reloaded without restarting the bot.
+- upgrade to Discord.py 2.x

 ## setup

+poetry is used for dependency management. you can install it with pipx:

+pipx install poetry

+then, install the dependencies:

-pip install -r requirements.txt
+poetry install

+then to run:

+poetry run main.py

 you will need to register an application on discord: https://discordpy.readthedocs.io/en/stable/discord.html